sensiasoft/sensorhub/sensorhub-core/src/site/markdown/adding-new-modules.md

 ### Move the project inside the sensorhub main folder

 By default your project should have been created at the root of the workspace.
-To move it into the sensorhub folder, follow these steps:
+To move it into the correct sub-folder, follow these steps:

   * Right click on the newly created project
   * Select _"Refactor > Move"_ from the popup menu
-  * In the location field, insert "sensorhub/" before the project name in order to obtain the following path: _"path/to/your/workspace/sensorhub/sensorhub-{moduletype}-{modulename}"_
+  * In the location field, insert "osh-xxx/" before the project name in order to obtain the following path: _"path/to/your/workspace/osh-xxx/sensorhub-{moduletype}-{modulename}"_

 ### Add dependency to SensorHub core software module